Underleaf Logo

 To write LaTeX documents locally, you need a TeX distribution (the compiler and packages) and an editor.
 This guide covers installation on Windows, macOS, and Linux, plus the online alternative if you want to skip installation entirely.

-If you don't want to install anything, use Overleaf.
-It's a free online LaTeX editor that runs entirely in your browser.
+If you don't want to install anything, use an online LaTeX editor.
+These run entirely in your browser.
 No installation, no configuration, no package management — just sign up and start writing.

-Overleaf is the most popular choice for students and researchers because it handles compilation, package installation, and collaboration automatically.
-The free tier is sufficient for most individual projects.
+Online editors are a popular choice for students and researchers because they handle compilation, package installation, and collaboration automatically.
+Free tiers are usually sufficient for most individual projects.

 Option 2: Local Installation